-Dove is now teaching Qi Gong Classes every Friday morning at
+Dove will resume teaching Qi Gong Classes every Wednesday morning at

 Cultivate Health & Vitality